 Garcia began playing for the University of Arizona’s club rugby team in 1999 when she was 17 years old, meaning that her coaches had to get permission from her guardian to allow her to play, said former coach Nancy Purdin.

-“She had just lost her mother the previous Thanksgiving and her father was never in her life,” Purdin said.
+“She had just lost her mother the previous Thanksgiving,” Purdin said.
 “Morning Star loved rugby from the beginning, but she was fragile.
 She kept injuring her shoulder and unfortunately, once you start having shoulder issues they tend not to go away.”

 Garcia only played with the Wildcats for a few years, but continued to support the program and the team that had become her second family, Purdin said.